AI experts sharing free tutorials to accelerate your business.

 Month3% churn7% churn12% churn

-Enrollment SMS: "The Ritual Pass is here — 1 massage or facial every month from $89.
-Text RITUAL to [number] or ask at checkout.
+Enrollment SMS: "The Ritual Pass is here — 1 massage or facial every month from $85.
+Text RITUAL to 55512 or ask at checkout.
 Reply STOP to opt out."
+(55512 = the practice's real short code from config.yml.tools — never ship this line with a bracketed placeholder in it.)

 Cancellation policy note: 30 days written notice required; 1 pause month per 12 months allowed; month-of-cancellation credit is non-refundable but valid for 60 days.
 Feed to cancellation-no-show-policy-author as the membership carve-out paragraph.